Luxorius (poet): Works

 Composed in Latin, Luxorius's ninety-one surviving poems are the largest single element included in the Latin Anthology, presumably compiled during his time.
 The corpus of his works has been translated into English by a few editors, most notably Morris Rosenblum in his 1961 edition.
 Luxorius's epigrams range from three-line poems to longer poems, extending for pages.
 The subjects of the epigrams are equally varied, ranging from titles such as "To a Noisy and Raging Dwarf" and "To a Fat and Unlucky Falconer" to the more serious "About a Stone Coffin in Which Foul Deeds Have Been Sculptured".
 His works, modeled after his mentor Martial, tell the reader about himself as well as the time in which he was alive.
+Luxorius was the first writer to publish a palindrome under his name, the third line of his epigram "De Romulo picto ubi in moris fratrem occidit" [About a painting of Romulus showing him killing his brother on the walls].
+The Latin palindrome, a hexameter, reads "Nemo te cędis, murorum si decet omen."

 While his chief task was to accurately translate the writings of Luxorius, Rosenblum also included a detailed introduction on the Vandals and Carthage, the Latin Anthology and the life of Luxorius.
 Following the translations, Rosenblum included further commentary.